DanielHadley/ratmaps/faqs.md

 #### Why did you create this site? <a id="why"></a>

 I work for a city where rats are a perennial problem.
-I first wanted to see if this was the case in other cities.
+When I first started developing this project, I wanted to see if this was the case in other cities.

 I hope that if people see the data, it might help them address the problem in their neighborhood.
+At the very least, I hope people enjoy looking at the maps and spotting trends.

 #### How can I contact you? <a id="contact"></a>